 Although at times painful, I think it’s worth taking the time to learn about Poland’s past to get a greater understanding of the country and its people.
 This rich history is in my mind what makes Poland so interesting and it has resulted in 14 cultural UNESCO World Heritage Sites.

-One of these World Heritage Sites and maybe the most important reminder of Poland’s painful past is Auschwitz-Birkenau, the largest of the German Nazi concentration camps located one hour outside of Kraków.
+One of these World Heritage Sites, and maybe the most important reminder of Poland’s painful past, is Auschwitz-Birkenau, the largest of the German Nazi concentration camps located one hour outside of Kraków.

-Another great and a little less daunting representation of this long history is Kraków’s Wawel Cathedral & Royal Castle (below) which was built over the course of two centuries and represents nearly all European architectural styles of medieval, renaissance and baroque periods all within one large wall.
-And while on the subject of castles, let’s take a closer look at some of my favorites…
+Another great and a little less daunting representation of this long history is Kraków’s Wawel Cathedral & Royal Castle which was built over the course of two centuries.
+It represents nearly all European architectural styles of the Medieval, Renaissance and Baroque periods all within one large wall.

-2. Over 200 castles!
+3. Over 500 castles!

-In fact, you’ll find old castles, majestic palaces, churches and mansions are scattered all over the country.
+In fact, you’ll find old castles, majestic palaces, mansions and churches all over the country.
 The Royal Castle in Warsaw and Wawel Castle are two of the most visited, but in my mind, the most interesting castles can be found outside of the main tourist trail.

-As the castle enthusiast that I am, I convinced my boyfriend to head out on the “Trail of the Eagles Nests”, which is a trail along a chain of 25 medieval castles between Częstochowa and Kraków in south-west Poland.
+As the castle enthusiast that I am, I headed out on the “Trail of the Eagles Nests”, which is a chain of 25 medieval castles between Częstochowa and Kraków in southwest Poland.
 The trail got its name the “Eagles Nest” because most of the castles are built on top of limestone cliffs.

 I also have to mention, the Medieval Malbork Castle, which looks like a giant brick fortress but actually is one of the largest castles in the world and should not be missed if you’re in Gdańsk.